quickfeed/quickfeed/doc/teacher.md

 ```

 The `autoapprove` indicates whether or not Autograder will automatically approve the assignment when sufficient number of tests pass.
+If `autoapprove` is set to `true`, every student submission that scores 80% or higher will become approved.

 ## Student labs